Marta (footballer): Personal life

 Marta was born in Dois Riachos, Alagoas, where she first learned to play football in the streets with boys.
 She has three siblings, José, Valdir, and Angela.
 Her parents are Aldário and Tereza.
 Her father left the family while Marta was a baby.
-She moved away from her family at the age of 14 to pursue a professional football craeer.
+She moved away from her family at the age of 14 to pursue a professional football career.
 She is fluent in Portuguese, Spanish, Swedish and English.
 She is a Catholic and states that God is very important to her, although she does not go to church often.

 In March 2017, Marta received Swedish citizenship.
 She retained her Brazilian citizenship and, having already been capped by Brazil, it did not make her eligible to represent Sweden.
 She gained a U.S. green card in February 2021, giving her permanent residency status and also qualifying her as a domestic player for NWSL roster purposes.

 In January 2021, after several years of dating, Marta announced she was engaged to Orlando Pride teammate Toni Pressley.
 The engagement was later called off.
 Since 2022, Marta has been in a relationship with her Orlando Pride teammate Carrie Lawrence.
-In August 2024, they announced their engagement.
+They announced their engagement in August 2024, and were married in Florida on 2 January, 2026.